ankitjainb27/Full-Stack-Web-Developer-Nanodegree---Udacity/README.md

 Go the html and open it in your favorite web browser, preferably Google Chrome.

-I have used Foursquare Api to list Sushi Places in New York
+I have used Foursquare Api to list Sushi Places in New6 York